-1. Must have earned ten (10) credits; minimum 2 English, 2 Math, 1 Science, 1 Social Studies; students applying to dental, sports med, bioscience, pharmacy, or pre-nursing must have 2 sciences

-- 2. Applicants with sophomore status are assigned the highest priority in the selection process - 3.
-Students enrolled in the firefighting program must pass an agility test per Ohio Department of Public
+- 1. Must have earned ten (10) credits; minimum 2 English, 2 Math, 1 Science, 1 Social Studies; students applying to dental, sports med, bioscience, pharmacy, or pre-nursing must have 2 sciences - 2.
+Applicants with sophomore status are assigned the highest priority in the selection process - 3.
+Students enrolled in the firefighting program must pass an agility test per the Ohio Department of Public Safety - Applicants for cosmetology, pre-nursing, dental, or STNA must provide a social security number on the application to be considered for acceptance - 5.
+Physical Education and Health must be completed before junior year.

-Safety

-- 4. Applicants for cosmetology, pre-nursing, dental, or STNA must provide a social security number on the application to be considered for acceptance - 5.
-Open-enrolled students will be reviewed on July 1.